Saturday, November 14, 2009

 Ordinary Thunderstorms

-It's certainly not his best book (Any Human Heart is my favourite) If it proves to be successful I imagine he could write a sequel.
+It's certainly not his best book (Any Human Heart is my favourite), but still really good.
 Recommended.

 Monday, November 09, 2009